jessicaeh/Compression/README.md

 ## Design:
 SchubsH uses the Huffman compression algorithm, while SchubsL uses the LZW compression algorithm.
-Deschubs expands files and is capable of expanding files compressed using Huffman or LZW.
+Deschubs expands files and can do files compressed using Huffman or LZW.
 SchubsArc makes a compressed archive of several files and Deschubs can be used to expand this archive back into its individual parts.

+Huffman builds a trie and uses that to encode the file.
+When expanding, Huffman reads the trie used to encode the file and uses it to decode.
+LZW finds the longest string in the symbol table and writes the 8-bit value that corresponds.
+It scans one character past the longest string, then associates the next codeword value in the symbol table.

 ## Tests: